 Christmas Market Stuttgart

 The biggest Christmas market we visited with the largest variety of stalls was in Stuttgart.
 My son also enjoyed this market the most due to the kids fair.
 All the roofs of the market stalls were elaborately decorated and it sprawled over a vast area.
-This location also had an ice rick and several traditional food zones.
+This location also had an ice rink and several traditional food zones for you to figure out what to eat in Germany.
 I wish we had more time to explore Stuttgart city as there appeared to be many child friendly activities.

 My top tips for Christmas Markets with kids